CandOpSec/IncidentResponsePlan/docs/index.md

 ## Incident response team services
 ### Intrusion Detection
+Incident detection is possible by means of three main team types and outside sources such as outsourced informators or anonymous sources.
+Three main team types:

+- Engineering Teams
+    - Systems
+    - Networks
+    - Hardwares
+    - Architectures
+- Development Teams
+    - Kernels
+    - Features
+    - Softwares
+    - Extensions
+- [*In|Ex*]ternal Audit Teams

 ### Advisory Distribution
+Our company outsources most of the advisories, such as legal department advisors.

 ### Education and Awareness
+Our company extensive researches on subjects of information security and cyber security are sufficient to stay up-to-date with bleeding edge technologies and vulnerabilities.
+We use that knowledge to spread between our structures durin comprehensive lectures and technical workshops for our Engineers, Developers, Audit Teams and ordinary employees.

 ### Information Sharing
+Sharing of the information inside of our company is possible by any secure channel.
+We are global e-lottery system and it is feasible to use secured network connections to communicate and share information about current system's state.

 ## Quality steps
 ### Establish a formal incident response capability